drivet/website/content/blog/miscellanea/learning-music.md

 H, W, W, W, H) *and*, furthermore, decided that there was no sharp in between E and F.

-I mean, what's so special about a C major scale that we will seemingly bend over backwards in order to be able to label its notes with simple, unadorned letters - to the point where every *other* note in the chromatic scale is labeled as a kind of "correction" to these notes?
+What's so special about a C major scale that we will seemingly bend over backwards in order to be able to label its notes with simple, unadorned letters - to the point where every *other* note in the chromatic scale is labeled as a kind of "correction" to these notes?
 I honestly don't know.
 I get the impression that asking these kinds of questions is akin to asking why a yard has 36 inches.
 There's an answer, of course, but it's not particularly germane to the task at hand, which is to be able to play a tune.

+## Idle Speculation

 Of course, I can make what I hope are educated guesses.

-If you look at the interval pattern for a major scale (W, W, H, W, W, W, H) you can see that it can be broken down into two patterns of intervals (W, W, H) separated by a whole interval.
+If you look at the interval pattern for a major scale (W, W, H, W, W, W, H) you can see that it can be broken down into two patterns of intervals (W, W,
+H) separated by a whole interval.

 If you consider just C major, for example, you get the first group of notes C, D, E, F and the second group of notes G, A, B, C, separated by a whole interval.
-The ratio in frequency between F and (lower) C is about 4:3, as is the ratio between (upper) C and G.
+For each group of four notes, the ratio of the heighest note to the lowest note is about 4:3.

-I imagine that the ancient Greeks simply thought that these two notes sounded nice together in that ratio.
-If you consider that the quintessential [lyre][3] has 4 strings, you can envision an ancient musician choosing the first and last string to correspond to a 4:3 ratio, and then filling in the middle two strings in a simple manner - one whole interval apart, starting from the first string.
-Label the strings with letters and you have yourself the first 4 notes of a major scale.
+I suppose that the ancient Greeks simply thought that these two notes sounded nice together in that ratio.
+If you consider that the quintessential [lyre][3] has 4 strings, you can imagine an ancient musician making sure the first and last strings on his instrument contained those two notes.

+When deciding how to tune the two middle strings, I can imagine this hypothetical musician deciding to do something fairly simple - space them both one whole interval apart, starting with the first string.
+Doing so, of course, means that the distance between the third and fourth strings is only a half interval, but such is life.
+Label the strings and you have, roughly, half a major scale.

 Is this accurate?
 I have no idea, but it seems plausible to me.
-It's one explanation, at least, for why C and D are double the distance of E and F.
+One starts with some fixed constraints (for example, the constraint that one always needs two strings in a 4:3 ratio), and you fill in the rest around those constraints.

 Of course this *doesn't* explain why the notes in C major scale, in particular, all get simple letters.
+Maybe middle C is just a really easy note to play?

+## Will This Help?

+It says something about my personality that I find all this music theory somewhat more interesting than actually practising my theremin.
+It's a character flaw; I'm more bookish than practical.

+So all this theory, while fascinating, does not help me play an instrument.

+Not sure how to get around this, except to just put the research down and start playing, I guess.
+We'll see how it goes.

 [1]: http://www.carolinaeyck.com/method/